THIRU-1074/RestBolt/README.md

 Yet to Done:

-1. Image encoder
-2. cURL Preview
+->A preview bug in curl

-3. Auto Time Insertion
+1. Auto Time Insertion
-4. Support binary data (MIME)
+2. Support binary data (MIME)
-5. Button to export request and response as a file
+3. Button to export request and response as a file
-6. Timing info
+4. Timing info
-7. Bulk URL edits
+5. Bulk URL edits